TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 ---------------------------
 Release schedule
 ................
-Two annual release dates are currently planned: January 16, and June 14.
+Annual release date currently planned: June 14.
 Current release candidate branches for next release are named 'v1.xx_RC'

 **Projected roadmap for the next release**

-* Support for pole-zero extraction in spice.
-* Supoprt for harmonic balance simulations in spice.
-* More support for Electromagnetic simulators.
 * Argparser in thesdk class to provide the most common command line arguments for simulation control.
 * Support for CoCoTb.